remedyhealth/contentpull/README.md

 /*

-All of the following all the following to work:
+Each example allows the following to work:

 puller.getEntriesByContentType('books');